meetuparchive/meetup-web-platform/docs/api-proxy.md

 ### Debugging API requests/responses

-The server log will show data about the Meetup API requests it generates in response to incoming queries, although it hides the full API response 'body' by default:
+The server log will show data about the Meetup API requests it generates in response to incoming queries, although it will truncate the `body` of the response to 256 characters, which should be sufficient to see the cause of API errors:

 ```
 2016-11-23 22:56:41.901, [request,api,info] data: {